 Whether you’re moving down the road or to the other side of the world, our robust cases are all designed and built in-house, offering a complete end-to-end, tailored solution.
 Our packaging is exclusively made-to-order, with BS1133-standard crate bases, robust design and environmentally-sealed barriers to prevent corrosion during a long transit.

 The flexibility of our packaging allows your machinery to be packaged either on-site or at our Bristol HQ.
-But what are the specifics behind the process of building unique packaging for such large and complicated equipment?
+But what are the specifics behind the process of building unique packaging for large and complicated equipment?
 And what is our special knowledge that is valued by a long client list including Rolls-Royce and AB Dynamics?

 The art of bespoke packaging